CodeByHarri/EY_Data_Science_Comp_2019/README.md

 ## **WIDE DATA TRAINING**

 This method of turning the dataset into a wide dataset by hash proved to show no signficant improvement.
 However, i believe the reason for this is due to the amount of NA values in the data set.
+There was a lot of potential in this method however, i never got enough time to investigate further.